bradweinstein/pagerduty-challenge/README.md

 ### Setup contact methods for two user profiles through UI

 For the purposes of this test I've set up a few profiles with SMS, email and iOS push notification capabilities.
-I suggest doing at least one during your trial of PagerDuty.
+I suggest configuring at least one contact method during your trial of PagerDuty.

 <p align="left"><img width=65% src="https://github.com/bradweinstein/pagerduty-challenge/blob/master/images/pdusercontact.png"></p>